Shopify/polaris/.changeset/shiny-dingos-bow.md

 ---
-'@shopify/polaris': patch
+'@shopify/polaris': minor
 ---

-Updated CSS custom properties and component props with safe mapping to new border design tokens for v12
+Updated CSS custom properties with safe mapping to new border design tokens for v12